-It is somewhat surprising to relate that no report on this site (TQ 785175) has been published in any of the Group's Bulletins until now.
-Cleere has suggested that output at the site was such that some 20,000m of slag formerly lay here, placing it second only to Beauport Park in magnitude.
-Oaklands is the site in Westfield, then owned by Hercules Sharp Esq., where Roman coins were reported by Lower in 1849.
-Straker's account is the most informative, describing the removal of slag, said to have been 30 ft.
-(9m) high, in the late 1830s; the work of Mr Byner, whose attention was later diverted to Beauport Park.
-Straker identified the site as lying close to the western entrance of the estate, on the south side of the drive, and in this area survives the best evidence of the works (Fig. 1).
-The remains of the slag heap extend for about 150m, east-west, and resemble those at Chitcombe, as a series of small 'headlands' dug away on their northern slope.
-Geophysical prospecting indicates that this heap extended across the present estate drive to the boundary with the alluvium on the floor of the Brede valley, covering an area in excess of 4000m.
+Oaklands Romano-British ironworking site, Westfield, East Sussex reported by Lower in 1849.5 Straker's account is the most informative, describing the removal of slag, said to have been 30 ft.
+(9m) high, in the late 1830s; the work of Mr Byner, whose attention was later diverted to Beauport Park.6 Straker identified the site as lying close to the western entrance of the estate, on the south side of the drive, and in this area survives the best evidence of the works (Fig. 1).
+The remains of the slag heap extend for about 150m, east-west, and resemble those at Chitcombe, as a series of small 'headlands' dug away on their northern slope.7 Geophysical prospecting indicates that this heap extended across the present estate drive to the boundary with the alluvium on the floor of the Brede valley, covering an area in excess of 4000m2.
 It is not possible to estimate with any certainty the former extent or average depth of the slag heap.